Windings of prime geodesics: Estimates on Weyl's Law

 The same bound also applies to the terms (\ref{B}) and (\ref{C}).
 We conclude that Further, we rely on the standard approximation \cite[(B.11)]{Iwaniec}

 to bound

 For the hyperbolic contribution, we have

 where the last equality follows from the prime geodesic theorem.
-Finally, using that the entries in the scattering matrix $\Phi(\tfrac12,\chi,r)$ are bounded and combining these estimates, we conclude that \thmref{wts} holds. \end{proof}
+Finally, using that the entries in the scattering matrix $\Phi(\tfrac12,\chi,r)$ are bounded and combining these estimates, we conclude that Theorem \ref{wts} holds. \end{proof}

 We show next how to obtain separate upper bounds for the two terms on the LHS of (\ref{Weyl}) using the Dirichlet series representation (\ref{Dirich}) and a positivity argument.